ruben2020/codequery4vscode/README.md

 ## Method 2 for searching or querying code

 First, open a source file from the current project or folder in Visual Studio Code, then make a text selection using the mouse or keyboard, by highlighting some text.
-In this example, we highlighted "sqlqueryresultlist" in listhandler.cpp, at line 53.
+In this example, we highlighted "updateListHeaders" in listhandler.cpp, at line 51.

 After this, right-click and a dropdown menu will appear.
 Select `CodeQuery: Search from selected text (fuzzy)` for fuzzy search, or `CodeQuery: Search from selected text (exact)` for exact string search (including case sensitive).